danschmidtke/academic-kickstart/content/home/currentprojects.md

 weight = 25  # Order that this section will appear.

 title = "Recent Projects"
-subtitle = "These projects are currently under peer review or have recently been published."
+subtitle = "Here are some projects that have recently been published."

 [content]
   # Page type to display.
 E.g. project.